 With 2 locations close to one another, one in Lee Garden One and the other in Hysan Place, this is any photographer’s dream.

-Even though I absolutely love all the pictures I’ve seen from here, I don’t understand why it is not as popular as the other coffee shops on this list.
+Even though I love all the pictures I’ve seen here, I don’t understand why it is not as popular as the other coffee shops on this list.
 Or at least I haven’t seen it as much on my feed.

 APT Coffee

-A somewhat new discovery, tucked away on the small and charming streets of Wan Chai, on the hill, this is a place I’ve been to twice in a week.
+A somewhat new discovery, tucked away on the small and charming streets of Wan Chai, on the hill, this is a place I’ve been to twice a week.
 And that’s because, yes, I liked it!

 That’s on top of the simple yet very Instagrammable design.